Painful Heel Lump or Bump on the Back of the Foot [Best Treatment!]

 - This is where the Achilles tendon connects your big thick calf muscle into the back of the heel bone.

-- A bone spur can gradually develop around the tendon where inserts into the bone.
+- A bone spur can gradually develop around the tendon inserted into the bone.

 - This is a chronic development.